thomis/sensu-plugins-oracle/README.md

   ```

   ```
-  -- check for invalid objects in a schema, show type and name if there are invalid objects (-s), define a ciritical boundary only (-c) check-oracle-query.rb -u scott -p tiger -d hr -t -s -query "select object_type, object_name from user_objects where status = 'INVALID'" -c "value > 0"
+  -- check for invalid objects in a schema, shows type and name if there are invalid objects (-s), define a ciritical boundary only (-c) check-oracle-query.rb -u scott -p tiger -d hr -t -s -query "select object_type, object_name from user_objects where status = 'INVALID'" -c "value > 0"

   -- same as above but check for all connections in a file, use 5 worker threads